wandb/docs/docs/guides/registry/link_version.md

 In other words, linking an artifact to a collection brings that artifact version from a private, project-level scope, to the shared organization level scope.
 :::

-## Interactively link an artifact version
+## Link an artifact version
-Interactively link an artifact version with the Registry App or with the Artifact browser.
+Link an artifact version with the W&B Python SDK, Registry App, or with the Artifact browser.

 <Tabs
   defaultValue="python_sdk"